 A stockholder proposal not included in our proxy statement for the 2013 annual meeting of stockholders will be ineligible for presentation at the meeting unless the stockholder gives timely notice of the proposal in writing to our Secretary at our principal executive offices and otherwise complies with the provisions of our Bylaws.
 To be timely, our Bylaws provide that we must have received the stockholder's notice not less than 90 days and not more than 120 days in advance of the first anniversary of the date this Proxy Statement was released to our stockholders in connection with the Annual Meeting.
-However, if the date of the 2013 annual meeting of stockholder's notice not earlier than the close of business on the 120th day before the 2013 annual meeting of stockholders and not later than the close of business on the later of (1) the 90th day before the 2013 annual meeting of stockholders is first made.
+However, if the date of the 2013 annual meeting of stockholders is more than 30 days before or more than 60 days after the first anniversary of the Annual Meeting, we must receive the stockholder's notice not earlier than the close of business on the 120th day before the 2013 annual meeting of stockholders and not later than the close of business on the later of (1) the 90th day before the 2013 annual meeting of stockholders and (2) the 10th day following the day on which public announcement of the date of the 2013 annual meeting of stockholders is first made.